lim44104/BlackPink-Official/README.md

 * Video- Music video in home page (responsive)
 * Gallery- Photos in home page (responsive)
 * Flexbox- Columns in member and shop page (responsive)
-* Member Flexbox- Each member's column link to their instagram account.
-When you hover on their ig name it will change color and it also link to their instagram account.
+* Member Flexbox- Each member's image linked to their instagram account.
+When you hover on their ig name it will change color and it also linked to their instagram account.
 * Form- Form in concert page and contact page (responsive)
 * Footer- Include media social icon which link to the real social media account.
 * Top button- A button which is fixed position at the right side will jump to the top when user click on it, so user do not need to scroll up to go back to the top.